bosborne/pyTMHMM/README.md

 # Introduction

-pyTMHMM is a Python 3.5+ implementation of the transmembrane helix hidden Markov model ([TMHMM](http://www.cbs.dtu.dk/services/TMHMM/)) originally described in:
+pyTMHMM is a Python 3.5+ implementation of the transmembrane helix predictor using a hidden Markov model ([TMHMM](http://www.cbs.dtu.dk/services/TMHMM/)) originally described in: